Moving and Positioning – People

 You can read more on our Quality Assurance and Compliance page.

 This page is for general guidance only and reflects current UK health and safety legislation, HSE guidance, and HOP7 best practice as of the date of review.
 It does not constitute legal or clinical advice.
 Moving and Positioning People Training supports safe practice but does not replace organisation-specific moving and handling risk assessments, individual moving and handling care plans, or equipment-specific training from manufacturers.
+Employers remain legally responsible under the Manual Handling Operations Regulations 1992 for ensuring that manual handling risks are assessed, that staff are trained and competent, and that moving and handling care plans reflect the current needs of the individuals being supported.
 Where moving and handling incidents occur or where unsafe practice is identified, employers should seek independent health and safety advice.